 So far, we have covered all the key details needed to scrape LinkedIn data.
 Now it is time to move on to some practical examples.
 In the following sections, we will show ready-to-use Python code snippets for extracting data from different parts of LinkedIn.

-These examples use **ScrapFly's Python SDK**, which takes care of all the complex parts for you.
-If you prefer using libraries like [HTTPX](https://pypi.org/project/httpx/) or [requests](https://pypi.org/project/requests/) directly, you will need to manage proxy rotation, fingerprint randomization, and session handling on your own.
-Without these measures, your scraper will likely get detected after just a few requests.
+If you prefer libraries like [HTTPX](https://pypi.org/project/httpx/) or [requests](https://pypi.org/project/requests/) directly, you manage proxy rotation, fingerprint randomization, and session handling yourself.
+Without those, your scraper gets detected after a few requests.

-To follow along with the examples, install the ScrapFly SDK with this command:
+To follow along with the examples, install the Scrapfly SDK with this command:

 bash```bash